 When the final grand charge was made, the regiment moved at nearly right angles with the rebel front.
 The brigade charged gallantly, and the entire line, making a left wheel, came down on his flank, while engaging the Sixth Corps, when he went “whirling up the valley” in confusion.
 In the pursuit to Fisher’s Hill, the regiment led, and upon its arrival was placed on the skirmish line, where it remained until twelve o’clock noon of the following day.
 The army was attacked at early dawn…no respite was given to take food until the pursuit was ended.

 Once again, the casualties for the 47th were high.
-Sergeant William Pyers, the C Company man who had so gallantly prevented the American flag from falling into enemy hands during the Battle of Pleasant Hill was cut down and later buried on the battlefield.
-Sergeant Francis A. Parks and Private Marcus Berksheimer were also killed in action at Cedar Creek.
-Company E’s Corporal Edward W. Menner and Privates Andrew Burk, John Kunker, Owen Moser, Jacob Ochs, and John Peterson were wounded in action.
+Sergeant William Pyers, a C Company man who had been wounded while preventing the American flag from falling into enemy hands during the Battle of Pleasant Hill the previous April, was cut down and later buried on the battlefield, as were Sergeant Francis A. Parks and Private Marcus Berksheimer.
+Company E’s Corporal Edward W. Menner and Privates Andrew Burk, John Kunker, Owen Moser, Jacob Ochs, and John Peterson were among the many wounded.
 Kunker, Menner, Moser, Ochs, and Peterson survived but Private Burk, who had sustained gunshot wounds to the head and upper right arm and had initially been declared killed in action by mistake, was shipped from one hospital to another in an attempt to save his life.
 Treated first at a field hospital following the battle, he was then sent to the Union Army’s post hospital at Winchester where, on 13 December 1864, he underwent surgery to remove bone matter from his brain.
 He was then shipped to the Union Army’s General Hospital at Frederick, Maryland, where he died two days before Christmas (on 23 December 1864) from phthisis, a chronic wasting away from disease-related complications (often tubercular) commonly suffered by soldiers convalescing in hospitals after being severely wounded in battle.

 Private Jacob Ochs, who had been shot in the foot at Cedar Creek, recuperated enough to be discharged from the Union Army’s General Hospital in Baltimore, Maryland on a Surgeon’s Certificate on 19 June 1865.
 Private Reuben Golio, also wounded in action, was absent and sick at muster out.